 Choosing a first-year Math class

-- If you plan to pursue a degree in business, you should take MATH 1309: Business Calculus (and MATH 1303: Business Pre-Calculus if necessary).
+2. If you plan to pursue a degree in business, you should take MATH 1309: Business Calculus (and MATH 1303: Business Precalculus, if necessary).

-- If you plan to pursue a degree in any STEM field, you should take MATH 1337: Calculus I (and MATH 1304: Pre-Calculus if necessary).
+3. If you plan to pursue a degree in any STEM field, or plan to add a second major in data science, you should take MATH 1337: Calculus I (and MATH 1304: Precalculus, if necessary).

-Note that not all students planning to enter the Cox School of Business actually get in, and several of the majors chosen by students who do not get in require Calculus II.
-Whereas the Cox school accepts regular calculus (MATH 1337) in place of business calculus (MATH 1309), the reverse is not true -- business calculus is not a sufficient pre-requisite for Calculus II.
+Note that not all students planning to enter the Cox School of Business actually get in, and several of the majors chosen by non-business students require Calculus II.
+Furthermore, many business students are interested in a second major in Data Science, which also requires Calculus II.
+Whereas the Cox school accepts regular Calculus I (MATH 1337) in place of Business Calculus (MATH 1309), the reverse is not true – since Business Calculus omits topics related to trigonometry, it is not a sufficient pre-requisite for Calculus II.
 Thus, if you are in doubt, the safest option is to take the regular calculus sequence.

 Placement Exams for Calculus I

-- If you passed an AP or IB exam with the required score, you will receive SMU credit for the appropriate course(s).
-We do *not* recommend that students give up AP/IB credit to re-take calculus at the college level.
+1. If you passed a Calculus AP or IB exam with the required score, you will receive SMU credit for the appropriate course(s).
+We do not recommend that students give up AP/IB credit to re-take calculus at the college level.
 If you plan to take additional math classes, you may enroll in them directly at your AARO session, without taking a placement test.

 Credit Exams for Special Circumstances

-If you did very well in an honors-level or college-level calculus class in high school, but were for some reason unable to take an AP/IB exam, you may take an appropriate credit exam for Math 1309 (Business Calculus), Math 1337 (Calculus I) or Math 1338 (Calculus II) during move-in week.
-Credit exams are not available online, and must be taken in-person in the Math department during move-in week.
-You should contact the Math department over the summer to schedule such an exam.
+If you did very well in an honors-level or college-level calculus class in high school, but you were for some reason unable to take an AP/IB exam, you may take an appropriate credit exam for Math 1309 (Business Calculus), Math 1337 (Calculus I) or Math 1338 (Calculus II.
+Credit exams must be taken in-person in the Math department during move-in week before either the Fall or Spring semester.
+You should contact the Math department over the summer or winter to schedule such an exam.
 If you pass the credit exam (which is approximately as difficult as an AP exam), you will receive the relevant SMU credits.

 If you took courses beyond Calculus II in high school, but did not receive college credit for those courses, please contact the math department to discuss your options.